NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 On can utilize the `start` and `length` information from the mmap table to quickly read/parse a specific data record without needing to read/parse the entire data file

+The below C-code snippet conceptually demonstrate one of many ways to utilize such information in data reading

 ```c
 int read_json_int_key(const int start, const int length, int *value, const char *datafile){